 Why so high?

 Michigan is the only state that guarantees unlimited, lifetime personal injury protection (PIP) benefits for someone injured in a car accident.
+Visit our state page for more information on Michigan car insurance laws.

 Car owners have to buy personal injury protection as part of the policy.
 The benefits pay the medical bills of the policyholder and household members, and passengers who don't have PIP coverage.
 The injured person's insurer pays out the first $500,000 for medical treatment, and a state-created nonprofit called the Michigan Catastrophic Claims Association reimburses for any amount above the threshold.
 Premiums include an annual assessment from the association, which is $175 per vehicle this year.